-One quick search through the unread promotional e-mails in my inbox found hundreds of results for the word.
-“The Most Flattering Swimsuit Ever” subject lines teased in order to entice me to open.
-While subject lines posed the question: “Is This The Most Flattering Top Ever?”
-The word flattering is so deeply ingrained in fashion and particularly in plus size fashion but while some still see this word as a guideline, I see it more like a loaded gun.
+One quick search through the unread promotional e-mails in my inbox found hundreds of results for this word.
+“The Most Flattering Swimsuit Ever,” subject lines teased in order to entice me to open them.
+The word “flattering” is so deeply ingrained in fashion, and particularly in plus-size fashion.
+But while some still see this word as a guideline, I see it more like a loaded gun.

-There’s a level of manipulation behind the word flattering when applied to clothing that says: how you look is not okay but this garment will make you look better.
-This manipulation relies on people’s insecurities yet it’s a part of the retailer-consumer relationship that people will defend vehemently without thinking about it.
-And I know from first-hand experience because when I designed a dress specifically to challenge the concept of flattering, it sparked a heated debate in the plus size fashion community.
+When applied to clothing, there’s a level of manipulation behind the word flattering that says: how you look is not okay, but this garment will make you look better.
+This manipulation relies on people’s insecurities, yet it’s a part of the retailer-consumer relationship that people will defend vehemently without thinking about it.
+And I know this from first-hand experience, because when I designed a dress specifically to challenge the concept of flattering, it sparked a heated debate in the plus-size fashion community.

-On November 16, 2015, I released the Convertible Cupcake Dress through my size inclusive line, Ready to Stare.
-When we were fit testing it, my team and I realized that it could sit around your waist without any adjustments and that’s how the dress became convertible to a skirt as well.
+On November 16, 2015, I released the Convertible Cupcake Dress through my size-inclusive line, Ready to Stare.
+When we were fit testing it, my team and I realized that it could sit around your waist without any adjustments, and that’s how the dress became convertible to a skirt as well.
 The garment was designed as a dress and modeled after the shape of Rihanna’s 2015 Grammy dress.
-I had never seen anything that shape made in plus size and because of the way a dress like this would go against the unspoken rule of flattering, I knew if I wanted a dress like that, I would have to design it.
+I had never seen anything that shape made in a plus size, and because of the way a dress like this would go against the unspoken rule of it being “flattering”, I knew if I wanted a dress like that, I would have to design it.

 More Radical Reads: Why is Fat a Feminist Issue?

-She found articles dating all the way back to the early 1900s telling fat women how to dress.
+McManis found articles dating all the way back to the early 1900s telling fat women how to dress.
 One headline from the June 16, 1907 Chicago Tribune reads, “How Fat Women Can Make Themselves Look Slender.”
-The article promises “looking slender is easy if one will study it.”
-As I read through it, I realized the language was dated but the message wasn’t: the thinner you look directly relates to your social currency and worth.
+The article promises that “looking slender is easy if one will study it.”
+As I read through this article, I realized the language was dated, but the message wasn’t: the thinner you look directly relates to your social currency and worth.
 That message still rings loudly true in our fatphobic society.

 More Radical Reads: 5 Myths That Are Keeping You From Having a Fabulous Fattitude

-[Feature Image by Jooleeah Stahkey: Photo of three people standing facing the camera with a strong stance and their hands on their hips.
+[Feature Image: Photo of three feminine people with beige skin standing facing the camera with their hands on their hips.
+The photo is cropped so that none of their faces are visible.
 The person on the left is wearing black tights, a black tutu, and a black corset-inspired top with thin straps and red trim.
 The person in the middle is wearing a blue iridescent skirt and black tank top.
-The person on the right is wearing a sleeveless rainbow dress.]
+The person on the right is wearing a sleeveless rainbow dress.
+Source: Jooleeah Stahkey]